Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 3. A built-in scheduler checks playlists periodically (default: daily)

-4. New tracks are queued for download, searching all sources for the best quality available
+4. New tracks are queued for download, searching all selected sources for the best quality available

 5. If "Generate M3U" is enabled, a .m3u file is created and updated on every refresh as new tracks are downloaded